MK2112/nn-zero-to-hero-notes/T001 - State of GPT/T001 - State_of_GPT - Notes.md

 **Use cases and things to remember:**
 1. Models may be biased
-2. Models may fabricate (“hallucinate”) information
+2. Models may fabricate ("hallucinate") information
 3. Models may have reasoning errors
-4. Models may struggle in classes of applications, e.g. spelling related tasks
+4. Models may struggle in classes of applications, e.g. spelling-related tasks
 5. Models have knowledge cutoffs (e.g. September 2021)
-6. Models are susceptible to prompt injection, “jailbreak” attacks, data poisoning attacks, etc.
+6. Models are susceptible to prompt injection, "jailbreak" attacks, data poisoning attacks, etc.
+(7. Models are not transparent, and vaguely explainable in their decision-making process at best) (8.
+Models may be unstable, leading to different responses on different runs)

-**Goal 1: Achieve your top possible performance**
+**Goal 1: Achieve top possible performance**
 - Use GPT-4 (Turbo)
 - Use prompts with detailed task context, relevant information, instructions
 	- "what would you tell a task contractor if they can’t email you back?"